unitaryfund/mitiq/docs/mitiq_tree_plot/readme-tree.md

 * `d3.layout.min.js` and `d3.min.js` contain some JavaScript specifics.

 ### Generating the code tree

+These are instructions to generate an html and pdf version of mitiq code tree.

 For each `mitiq` release, generate a new code tree to include it in the documentation.